 - Think of a long, random password that is hard to guess.
 At the minimum, the length should be eight characters — the longer, the better.

 - Use numbers but not in a predictable pattern.

 - Use special characters (e.g., percent sign, exclamation point, dollar sign) when possible.

-As part of a security assessment, your IT service provider can help you determine whether your organisation's passwords are adequate.
+As part of a security assessment, your IT service provider can help you determine whether your organisation is using adequate or weak passwords.
 If you are having trouble creating strong passwords, ask your IT service provider to recommend a password manager that you can use.
 Password managers automatically create strong passwords and securely store them for you.

 If you need any assistance with your cyber security or you don’t know where to start please call us on 1300 478 738 or email us at email@example.com.